 Clinical Pharmacists will have a degree in pharmacy and are registered with the General Pharmaceutical Council.

 They have great expertise in medicines, their effects, side effects, interactions and how to use them.

 We rely on them to give expect advice on complex issues.

 They also have training in the recognition and treatment of minor illnesses and long term conditions.

-Our Clinical Pharmacist, Shaina, also helps us monitor our repeat prescribing, develop our medication and prescribing policies, alerting us to wider medication issues and has special interest in Diabetes.
+Our Clinical Pharmacists also helps us monitor our repeat prescribing, develop our medication and prescribing policies, alerting us to wider medication issues.

 Here is a useful leaflet about a clinical Pharmacist's role in General Practice.